 We have transformed into an incubator of talented artisans who gracefully oscillate between the domains of architecture, horticulture, and the visual arts.

 Flowerbox, located in the East Village, exemplifies our commitment to our philosophy; to skillfully merging the contextual, experiential, functional, structural and vegetal; to achieving the aesthetic, economic and social goals of a project.

-Since our 2001 launch, Verdant has evolved, through an inquiry/prototype-based design process, into a dynamic team of Makers comprised of builders, designers and horticulturists.
+Through an inquiry/prototype-based design process, Verdant has evolved into a dynamic team of Makers comprised of builders, designers, and horticulturalists.

-We're inspired to reveal the beauty and simplicity of everyday life; to create an artifact that enables one to be in the present; to make opportunities to experience the temporal through contact with natural elements.
+We're inspired to reveal the beauty and simplicity of everyday life, to create artifacts that enable one to be in the present, to emphasize the temporal through contact with natural elements.

-Inquiry-based learning continues to shape our studio culture.
-With the goal of expanding our reach, we make opportunities to explore avant-garde ideas through both conceptual and installation-scale works.
+Our studio culture is shaped by Inquiry-based learning.
+As we expand our reach, we're developing opportunities to explore avant-garde ideas through both conceptual and installation-scale works.

 As we move forward in space, on trajectories which hinge upon collective action, there is an urgency to redefine the agency of design.
 In a period marked by homogenization of culture and a devastation of wilderness, we see what we do as being much more than creating a sense of satisfaction that comes with bringing nature into the home–it’s an opportunity to challenge assumptions regarding the long-term environmental and social effects of our everyday sensory experiences.

 Ours is a culture based on excess, on overproduction; the result is a steady loss of sharpness in our sensory experience.
 All the conditions of modern life – its material plenitude, its sheer crowdedness – conjoin to dull our sensory faculties.